astrohart/MFR/MFR.Invokers.Interfaces/README.md

 This method has no parameters.

-<a name='M-MFR-Objects-Invokers-Interfaces-IPathFilterInvoker-Passes-System-Predicate{System-String}-'></a>
+<a name='M-MFR-Invokers-Interfaces-IPathFilterInvoker-Passes-System-Predicate{System-String}-'></a>
 ### Passes(pathFilter) `method`

 ##### Summary

-Gets the result of invoking the path-filtering predicate on the path specified by calling the [AndPath](#M-MFR-Objects-IPathFilterInvoker-AndPath 'MFR.IPathFilterInvoker.AndPath') method.
+Gets the result of invoking the path-filtering predicate on the path specified by calling the [AndPath](#M-MFR-IPathFilterInvoker-AndPath 'MFR.IPathFilterInvoker.AndPath') method.

 ##### Returns